rkyv/rkyv/book_src/architecture/deserialize.md

 > `Deserialize` also parameterizes over the type that is being deserialized into.
 This allows the
 > same archived type to deserialize into multiple different unarchived types depending on what's
 > being asked for.
 This helps enable lots of very powerful abstractions, but might require you to
-> annoate types when deserializing.
+> annotate types when deserializing.

 This provides a more or less a traditional deserialization with the added benefit of being sped up somewhat by having very compatible representations.
 It also incurs both the memory and performance